“Nail Greenies” Are The BIAB Side Effect No One Warned Me About

 I love to keep my nails looking pristine.
 For the past few years, I've been obsessed with gel manicures, often choosing a sparkly pink or a standout blue to complement my signature navy mascara.
 But I discovered that gel chipped easily, and after a removal appointment left my natural nails sore and damaged, I made a vow to restore them to health.

 One nail treatment that had helped me in the past was BIAB, aka Builder In A Bottle, and with my trip to New York for my 30th birthday in March, it felt like the perfect occasion to book in.
-Fast forward to July, and I asked my nail tech about a fresh set of BIAB for my upcoming holiday.
+Fast forward to July, and I asked my nail tech about a fresh set of BIAB for my upcoming vacation.
 She assured me that my nails were fine for one more infill — having the gap between your cuticle and the builder gel filled in.
-Imagine my surprise, then, while at Disneyland Paris — supposedly the happiest place on Earth — when I noticed my BIAB lifting on one thumb, revealing a patch of swamp-green discolouration.
-Not exactly on-brand.
+Imagine my surprise, then, while at Disneyland Paris — supposedly the happiest place on Earth — when I noticed my BIAB lifting on one thumb, revealing a patch of swamp-green discoloration.

 AdvertisementADVERTISEMENT

 Fortunately, my mind didn’t jump to the idea that I was turning into an alien.
-Instead, I realised that my nail had started lifting, and I suspected I was dealing with “nail greenies”.
+Instead, I realized that my nail had started lifting, and I suspected I was dealing with “nail greenies”.

-Dr Alexis Granite, a consultant dermatologist and founder of skincare brand Joonbyrd, explains that nail greenies are professionally known as Pseudomonas aeruginosa: “This is an infection of a nail, which is caused by the Pseudomonas aeruginosa bacteria,” she tells me.
-It's called “greenies” because it often appears blue-green, dark green or sometimes even a black colour, says Dr Granite.
-Several things can cause nail greenies, says Dr Granite.
+Dr. Alexis Granite, a consultant dermatologist, explains that nail greenies are professionally known as Pseudomonas aeruginosa: “This is an infection of a nail, which is caused by the Pseudomonas aeruginosa bacteria,” she tells me.
+It's called “greenies” because it often appears blue-green, dark green or sometimes even a black color, says Dr. Granite.
+Several things can cause nail greenies, says Dr. Granite.
 One common reason?
 “Some kind of nail trauma, commonly the nail separating from the nail bed due to acrylic nails or other types of nail extensions,” she explains.

-Dr Granite notes that greenies is also common in people who have prolonged exposure to moisture, whether from excessive hand washing or working in damp conditions: “Pre-existing nail conditions, a weakened immune system and poor nail hygiene can also contribute to the bacterial infection,” she says.
+Dr. Granite notes that greenies are also common in people who have prolonged exposure to moisture, whether from excessive hand washing or working in damp conditions: “Pre-existing nail conditions, a weakened immune system, and poor nail hygiene can also contribute to the bacterial infection,” she says.
 In my case, the infection was due to my BIAB lifting and moisture becoming trapped underneath.

 @sourcherrynails_ i got my first greenie!! if this happens to you or you notice it before your nail tech does, DONT PANIC! pause your nail enhancements, ensure to keep up with regular nail care, cuticle oil, hand creams, regular (one direction) filing! if you're worried about anything, message me and i'll be happy to help 💚💅 let's keep our nails healthy 💪🏼😊 #clients #fyp #nails #nailanatomy #greenie #nailgreenie #nailtech #nails #nailsalon #clientcare #foryoupage #4upage ♬ original sound - sourcherrynails_